 Rochelle serves on the Board and the Executive Committee of the Japan Society of Northern California, and for six years was a member of Saybrook University’s Board of Trustees.
 She also served as a mentor for the U.S. Department of State’s Techwomen program starting in 2012, working with emerging female leaders from the Middle East, Africa, and Central Asia.
-Currently she is a mentor to startups through 500 Startups, Grow Movement, and Startupbootcamp Scale Osaka.
+Currently she is a mentor to startups through 500 Global, Grow Movement, and Startupbootcamp Scale Osaka.

 Rochelle has studied Japanese calligraphy (earning an assistant teacher’s certificate), Ohara and Sogetsu ikebana, taiko drumming, and Shinkendo swordfighting.